TestableIO/System.IO.Abstractions/CONTRIBUTING.md

 ## Versioning

-This library uses `Nerdbank.GitVersioning` for generating reproducible version numbers.
+This library uses [Nerdbank.GitVersioning](https://github.com/AArnott/Nerdbank.GitVersioning) for generating stable and reproducible version numbers.

 The so-called base version is manually maintained in [the version config](version.json).
 Every build calculates its final version number based on the base version and the number of changes that occured since the last change to the version config.